 State legislation charges the South Carolina Department of Natural Resources (SCDNR) with developing a comprehensive water resource policy or Water Plan for the State.
 However, SCDNR recognizes the effective management of South Carolina’s water resources is beyond the scope of any one agency or organization and requires cooperation and shared responsibility among federal, State, and local agencies, as well as public and private stakeholders.

 The last State Water Plan was published in 2004; and though the Plan was never formally adopted by the General Assembly, the Plan recommended water management plans be developed for the major river basins in the State.
-The new State Water Planning Framework provides detailed guidance on the development of such water management plans, now formally called River Basin Plans, for the eight major river basins, or planning basins, in the State.
+The new State Water Planning Framework provides detailed guidance on the development of such water management plans, now formally called River Basin Plans, for the eight planning basins in the State.
 A key component of the new framework is the establishment of a stakeholder-led council (River Basin Council) working together to develop each of the River Basin Plans.
 The eight River Basin Plans, once completed, will form the foundation of a new State Water Plan which will summarize the findings and recommendations developed in the individual plans.

 SCDNR developed the Planning Framework under the guidance of the State Water Planning Process Advisory Committee (PPAC).
 The PPAC was convened by SCDNR in March 2018 to encourage stakeholder participation and to obtain perspectives from a diverse range of stakeholders with water-related interests in the State.
 The Planning Framework was completed in October 2019 and is documented in a report, South Carolina State Water Planning Framework, available on the SCDNR website.